-25 Of The Best Avocado Recipes For Breakfast, Lunch And Dinner
+25 Of Our Best Avocado Recipes

 Photo, Erik Putz.

-If you can’t never get enough avocado toast, this is the dish for you.
-Get your hands on some nice heirloom tomatoes, whip up a garlicky fresh cheese base and start stacking.
+If you can’t get enough avocado toast, this is the dish for you.
+Get your hands on some nice heirloom tomatoes, whip up a fresh cheese base with garlic and start stacking.
 Try our tomato-avocado toast recipe.

 2. Scrambled egg taco